777arc/textbook/content/sampling.rst

 Just to reiterate, the downconversion process is performed by our SDR; as a user of the SDR we don't have to do anything other than tell it which frequency to tune to.

 ***********************************
-Baseband and Bandpass Transmissions
+Baseband and Bandpass Signals
 ***********************************
 We refer to a signal centered around 0 Hz as being at "baseband".
 Conversely, "bandpass" refers to when a signal exists at some RF frequency nowhere near 0 Hz, that has been shifted up for the purpose of wireless transmission.
+There is no notion of a "baseband transmission", because you can't transmit something imaginary.
 A signal at baseband may be perfectly centered at 0 Hz like the right-hand portion of the figure in the previous section.
 It might be *near* 0 Hz, like the two signals shown below.
 Those two signals are still considered baseband.
 Also shown is an example bandpass signal, centered at a very high frequency denoted :math:`f_c`.

 .. image:: ../_static/baseband_bandpass.png
    :scale: 50%